SteeltoeOSS/Steeltoe/src/Steeltoe.Discovery.Client/README.md

 This project contains the Steeltoe Discovery Client.
 This client provides a generalized interface to service registries.

-Currently the client only supports [Spring Cloud Eureka Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-eureka-server), but in the not to distant future will support Consul as well.
+Currently the client only supports [Spring Cloud Eureka Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-eureka-server), but in the future we will support Consul as well.

 ## Provider Package Name and Feeds